 More than 200 international schools centred on Abu Dhabi, Dubai, Sharjah, and Ras Al-Khaimah provide the expatriate population with a wide variety of educational options.
 Most are English-medium, coeducational day schools and a few take girls only.
 Annual fees range from around AED10,000 to AED125,000.

-Among the UAE’s 41 IB World Schools, 38 teach in English and three in English and Arabic, while 38 offer the International Baccalaureate Diploma and 13 teach three IB programmes.
+There are 46 IB World Schools, of which 40 offer the International Baccalaureate Diploma and 16 teach three IB programmes.

 Several private school chains operate in the UAE, including the Kings’ Schools Group, which runs two primary schools and one through-train school in Dubai that follow the English national curriculum.